 Patients with cancer and leukemia, transplant patients and patients with blood disorders all benefit from platelet products.
 Many types of cancer treatments destroy both cancer cells and healthy cells, so patients may need platelets to prevent bleeding.

 Platelets are collected by a process called apheresis (a-fa-ree-sis).
 In this type of blood donation, whole blood taken from a donor is separated into its individual parts.
 Then all but the needed component is returned to the donor.
-The needed component, such as platelets, is collected, tested and transfused into patients whose platelet count is very low.
+The needed component, in this case platelets, is collected, tested and transfused into patients whose platelet count is very low.

-A needle is placed into the donor’s left and right arms.
+Needles are places in both of the donor’s arms.
 One is called the withdrawal needle and the other is the return.
 Blood is drawn from the donor’s arm and sent through sterile tubing into a centrifuge located in a cell-separator machine.
 The machine spins the blood to separate the platelets from the other components.
 The platelets are collected and the remaining components are returned to the donor in the other arm.
 Only a small portion of the donor’s blood is in the machine at any time (less than a cup).

 Yes.
 Each donation is closely supervised by trained and licensed employees who care for the donor throughout the process.
 It is impossible to get AIDS or any disease by donating platelets.
+Your blood stays within the tubes and collection bags during the process and no blood ever touches the machine.
 The needle, tubing and collection bags in the machine are sterile and discarded after each donation.

 Each donor station is equipped with a TV and a DVD player.
 During the blood donation process, you are welcome to use a personal DVD you bring along, watch TV or a DVD from our collection.